PiInTheSky/pits/README.md

 04_08_2022
 ==========

-- Added option called EnableADCVolt to enable the ADC on boards that should not have an ADC (but do)
+- Added option called Enable_ADC_Volt to enable the ADC (for voltage) on boards that should not have an ADC (but do)

 06_06_2021
 ==========